rse-verification/auto-deduct-toolchain/README.md

 In the examples we are using bash, but the syntax should be similar in your command line shell of choice.

-The dockerfile will download things using a java runtime environment (JRE).
+The dockerfile will download things using a Java runtime environment (JRE).
 JRE needs to know about proxies, so if you are building the container while behind a proxy please provide the appropriate values according to the example below.
 (Also remember that you might have to